 It is recommended that patients, if possible, be brought up to date with all vaccinations in agreement with current vaccination guidelines prior to initiating Remicade therapy.
 Patients on infliximab may receive concurrent vaccinations, except for live vaccines (see sections 4.5 and 4.6).

-In a subset of 90 adult patients with rheumatoid arthritis from the ASPIRE study a similar proportion of patients in each treatment group (methotrexate plus: placebo [n = 17], 3 mg/kg [n = 27] or 6 mg/kg Remicade [n = 46]) mounted an effective two-fold increase in titers to a polyvalent pneumococcal vaccine, indicating that Remicade did not interfere with T-cell independent humoral immune responses.
+In a subset of 90 adult patients with rheumatoid arthritis from the ASPIRE study a similar proportion of patients in each treatment group (methotrexate plus: placebo [n = 17], 3 mg/kg [n = 27] or 6 mg/kg Remicade [n = 46]) mounted an effective two-fold increase in titres to a polyvalent pneumococcal vaccine, indicating that Remicade did not interfere with T-cell independent humoral immune responses.
 However, studies from the published literature in various indications (e.g. rheumatoid arthritis, psoriasis, Crohn’s disease) suggest that non-live vaccinations received during treatment with anti-TNF therapies, including Remicade, may elicit a lower immune response than in patients not receiving anti-TNF therapy.

 Live vaccines/therapeutic infectious agents